srttk/Salk/README.md

 ====

 Sarth's Key Logger.
-A python program to track keystrokes.
+A python program to track keystrokes on windows systems.